nuuuwan/news_lk3_data/README.md

 News 1st correspondent said several people who were shot were outside a tea shop near the exit, and others were in the vehicle.

+BASL calls for independent probe into surge in killings by police

 Supreme Court to consider Fundamental Rights application by Cardinal Malcolm Ranjith

 BREAKING: Five people shot dead near Beliatta Exit of Southern Expressway